DRKWang/Efficient-geometric-data-structures/README.md

 **rtree** is a tree data structure used for queries and storage of multi-dimensional data.
 The key idea of the data structure is to group local objects and represent them with their minimum bounding rectangle in the next higher level of the tree; the "r" in rtree is for rectangle.
 Another name for rtree is called AABB tree, Axis-Aligned Bounding Box Tree.
 Since all objects lie within this bounding rectangle, it is possible to make a fast query that does not intersect the bounding rectangle also cannot intersect any of the contained objects.

-A friendly introduction can be found [here](https://www.azurefromthetrenches.com/introductory-guide-to-aabb-tree-collision-detection/). a little long slides but with clear details can be found [here](https://box2d.org/files/ErinCatto_DynamicBVH_GDC2019.pdf).
+A friendly introduction can be found [here](https://www.azurefromthetrenches.com/introductory-guide-to-aabb-tree-collision-detection/).

+A little long slides but with clear details can be found [here](https://box2d.org/files/ErinCatto_DynamicBVH_GDC2019.pdf).

 ## What are the ordinary operations for rtree data structure?
 See this [link](https://en.wikipedia.org/wiki/R-tree#Algorithm).
-Prototypal operations with inputs and outputs can be found [here](https://aabbtree.readthedocs.io/en/latest/).
+A simple prototype with inputs and outputs can be found [here](https://aabbtree.readthedocs.io/en/latest/).

 ## Is there any variants of rtree?
 What are they?
 Yes.